Dr. David Durand-Delacre

 Students

 I currently supervise Master's-level theses as part of UNU-EHS and the University of Bonn's Joint MSc in Geography of Environmental Risks and Human Security.
-The theses of supervised students most commonly focus on the mobilities, power dynamics and contested narratives surrounding climate adaptation measures, "green" infrastructural developments, and extractive industries.
-Students have conducted fieldwork in a diversity of contexts currently including Brazil, Cyprus, Nigeria, Spain, and Zimbabwe.
-Students are typically co-supervised with University of Bonn staff.
+Students are co-supervised with University of Bonn faculty.
+I take an active and engaged interest in the projects of all of my students, via regular meetings, feedback on fieldwork plans and written work.
+The theses of supervised students most commonly focus on the mobilities, power dynamics and contested narratives about climate adaptation measures, "green" infrastructural developments, and extractive industries.
+Students conducted their fieldwork in varied contexts including Brazil, Northern Cyprus, Nigeria, Spain, and Zimbabwe.

 Current students